brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-26-what-we-know-about-the-universe-so-far.md

 Phylosophical and religious definition of nothing (again according to Krauss) is absolute...

 Math is interesting, it appears to me that it can easily serve both poles (zero penguins, eternal time... < seems not very empirical.)
+Larger than multiverse + imagination?